lukso-network/docs/docs/networks/l15-testnet.md

 ### How to become a validator

-:::info
+:::caution

-In case you are currently running an archive node, please run `lukso stop` (`sudo lukso stop` for MacOS) before continuing.
+In case you are currently running a node, please run `lukso stop` (`sudo lukso stop` for MacOS) before continuing.

 :::